Districts of Vienna: District locations

-By looking at the postal code it can be determined in which district a given address is located: 1XXA - 1 denotes Vienna, XX the district number (if it is a single digit then with a leading zero), A is the number of the post office (irrelevant in this case, usually zero).
-Example: 1070 for Neubau.
-Exceptions of that are 1300 for the Vienna International Airport located in Lower Austria near Schwechat, 1400 for the UN Complex, 1450 for the Austria Center Vienna, and 1500 for the Austrian UN-Forces.
+By looking at the postal code it can be determined in which district a given address is located.
+Austrian postal codes are 4 digits, where the first usually indicates the federal state.
+For Vienna, postal codes are formatted 1XXA where 1 denotes Vienna, XX the district number (if it is a single digit then with a leading zero), and A is the number of the post office (irrelevant in this case, usually zero).
+For example, addresses in the seventh district of Neubau have the postal code 1070.
+Postcodes which do not follow this district-postcode correlation are 1300 for the Vienna International Airport located in Lower Austria near Schwechat, 1400 for the UN Complex, 1450 for the Austria Center Vienna, and 1500 for the Austrian UN-Forces.

 The numbering of the districts reflects to some degree when they were incorporated into Vienna.